turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 You should read through this document and fill out any practice exercises or question prompts in the copy that you've created. **If you are unsure of any of your answers, take note of it.
 You should have this completed (along with any notes) to bring with you on Day 1 of Mod 2.**

-**After you've completed the exercises in the google doc, please submit your link [here](https://docs.google.com/spreadsheets/d/1Y9_tBnqKA2dxzX63s674DJ0kqYoE9A7ilU4_i_szySU/edit?usp=sharing)** (Please also make sure you allow us permissions to view it!)
+❗️ Deliverable: After you've completed the exercises in the google doc, please submit your link [here](https://docs.google.com/spreadsheets/d/1Y9_tBnqKA2dxzX63s674DJ0kqYoE9A7ilU4_i_szySU/edit?usp=sharing).
+(Please also make sure you allow us permissions to view it!)

 ------------------------------------------------------